 Chronicle Executive Producer

 WCVB Channel 5, Boston’s News and Community leader and the Hearst-owned ABC affiliate, is looking for an Executive Producer for its nightly, live, half-hour news magazine program, Chronicle.
-Recently marking 37 years on the air as one of the Boston market’s most celebrated and award-winning programs, Chronicle is the longest running, locally produced news magazine in the nation.
+In early 2022, the show will celebrate 40 years on the air as one of America’s most celebrated and award-winning programs.
+Chronicle is the longest running, locally produced news magazine in the nation.
 Premiered in January 1982, Chronicle successfully competes in the Monday to Friday 7:30 to 8pm time period against nationally syndicated entries, producing superbly crafted, substantive programs at the highest levels of journalistic and production skill, while reflecting the extraordinary diversity of the small towns and large cities of its region.

 Chronicle’s founding mission was to cover in-depth a broad range of local stories not likely to be featured in the station’s newscasts --- a mixture of investigative, enterprise, and feature material that would also showcase the best videography, writing and editing on Boston television.
 Chronicle has evolved over the decades to embrace a rich and diverse menu of stories on the lifestyle and culture of New England.